Air Conditioner Replacement For R22 Freon & R410A Puron

 You don’t need to replace your air conditioner just because it uses R22 Freon as its coolant.
 Manufacturers no longer produce R22 as part of an EPA-led phaseout.
 You can still use your system but likely have to replace it if there’s a coolant leak.

-The R22 phaseout has been in the works for over a decade.
-Now, it’s much more expensive to buy that coolant than even a year ago.
+The R22 phaseout has been in the works for over a decade. it continues to become more expensive to purchase R-22 coolant, especially since the final U.S. production in 2020.
 And, we can expect a similar path for air conditioners that use its replacement, R410A.